 |Title:||Pitching Coach/Recruiting Coordinator|

-Mazzoni enters his eleventh season as pitching coach for Sacred Heart, where he has helped the Pioneers to seven consecutive appearances in the Northeast Conference Championship Game as well as three conference titles in the past five seasons.
+Mazzoni enters his 12th season as pitching coach for Sacred Heart, where he has helped the Pioneers to nine straight appearances to the Northeast Conference tournament, including the Northeast Conference Championship game eight out of the last nine seasons.
+SHU has won three Northeast Conference titles in that stretch.
 During his tenure, the pitching staff has had its best run in program history, setting several school records for wins and ERA.

 Prior to Sacred Heart, Mazzoni was a pitching coach for one year at the College of the Holy Cross.
 He has also served as the head coach at Post University from 1999-2005 and assistant coach at Fairfield from 1993-1996.
 His coaching career began as a graduate assistant at Nova Southeastern University in 1992.